isb-cgc/readthedocs/docs/source/sections/gcp-info/WorkflowWithGCSFUSE.rst

 Step 4: running your workflow with a local VM directory
 =======================================================
-Write your workflow with the input pointing to that directory, as followed:
+Write your workflow with the input pointing to that directory, as follows:

 .. image:: images/WorkflowWithGCSFUSE_1.jpg
    :align: left